 - If there's no or very little water in the toilet, add water to the bowl until it's half full.

-- Insert your plunger into the offending toilet.
+- Insert your plungers rubber cub into the offending toilet over the toilet drain.

 - Tilt the plunger so it expels the air and fills with water.

 - Once you’ve expelled the air in the plunger, position it over the drain and press it down slowly to get rid of the last bit of air in it.

 - Plunge the toilet with quick, short up and down strokes (push and pull) trying not to break the seal of the suction.

 - Your goal is to break up the clog or bring it back into the toilet as opposed to just pushing it through.
 Your "up" pull is just as important as your "down" push for clearing the toilet clog.
 Isn't this gross?